 1. Create a Graph from an Excel Table

 If we have the following data range and column chart, we want the chart to automatically update as new information is entered.
 We may increase the data range by creating a table in Excel 2007, 2010, or later versions, and the graphic will automatically update.
-Just do as follows:
+To make a graph or chart from an Excel Table, Just do as follows:

 📌 Steps:

-Read More: How to Make a Graph from a Table in Excel (5 Suitable Ways)
+Read More: How to Make an X-Y Graph in Excel

 2. Set a Dynamic Formula to Each Data Column of Graph in Excel